zadean/xqerl/README.md

 xqerl is a self-contained XQuery 3.1 processor and XML database written in Erlang.

-   * It is not meant to be embedded at the software level in other systems, but rather act as a stand-alone portion of a larger system, perhaps as a middleware layer.
+   * It is currently not meant to be embedded at the software level in other systems, but rather act as a stand-alone portion of a larger system, perhaps as a middleware layer.
+(This will be changing before the first stable release)
    * All user code in the system is written in XQuery.
    * The XQuery code is compiled to BEAM (the VM that runs Erlang, Elixir, etc. code).
    * xqerl uses REST to speak to the outside-world.
 The REST end-points are defined by the user using XQuery and RESTXQ annotations.